Professionalism

 Hello everyone!

-My name is Avery Greene, and I’m honored to serve as this semester’s Vice President of Professional Development.
-My journey with DSP began in Fall 2024 when I joined the Alpha Epsilon Pledge Class as a freshman.
-Even before arriving in Madison, I knew I wanted to be a part of this organization, thanks to the encouragement of my sister, Louella Greene.
-What I didn’t expect was how much this organization would mean to me.
+My name is Charlotte Maloney, and I’m honored to serve as this semester’s Vice President of Professional Development.
+My journey with DSP began in Fall 2024, when I rushed as a freshman and was fortunate to become a member during my very first semester at UW–Madison.
+Even early on, I knew I wanted to be part of an organization that would challenge me, support me, and help me grow both professionally and personally.

 Best,